kwojtek/nginx-rtmpt-proxy-module/README.md

 ### Information
 Simple nginx module with implementation of RTMPT protocol.
 RTMPT protocol is a HTTP tunnel for RTMP.
 It communicates over HTTP and passes data using HTTP POST requests.

-ATTENTION! it is alpha state.
-Do not use on production :).

 ### Build

 Download and unpack nginx source then cd to this directory.
 Next run command: